cycloptux/GiselleBot-Documentation/docs/source/utility/raidroom.rst

 ``--members``
 """""""""""""

-This param lets administrators configure the default value for the number of members in a raid room if ``--members`` is omitted in :ref:`rrcreate`.
+This param lets administrators and managers configure the default value for the number of members in a raid room if ``--members`` is omitted in :ref:`rrcreate`.

 ``--max-members``
 """""""""""""""""

-This param lets administrators configure the soft cap for the maximum number of members that a user can request by using the ``--members`` param in :ref:`rrcreate`.
+This param lets administrators and managers configure the soft cap for the maximum number of members that a user can request by using the ``--members`` param in :ref:`rrcreate`.

 The hard cap for the maximum number of members that can join a room is set to 9999.